-The necessity or desire for traffic safety and calming stems from the perception that at times Local or Minor Collector roadways, particularly in residential areas, do not function as they are intended.
-Local Roadways and Minor Collectors are intended as a low volume roadways used for direct access to residences fronting on the street and as a multi-modal system that is shared by vehicular, bicycle, and pedestrian traffic equally in a manner that minimally impact residents who reside in these areas.
+The necessity or desire for traffic safety and calming stems from the perception that at times Local roadways, particularly in residential areas, do not function as they are intended.
+Local Roadways are intended as a low volume roadways used for direct access to residences fronting on the street and as a multi-modal system that is shared by vehicular, bicycle, and pedestrian traffic equally in a manner that minimally impact residents who reside in these areas.